niolabs/docs/docs/getting_started/first_service.md

 ## Conclusion

-At this point you should feel comfortable installing {{ book.product }}, creating a project with blocks, and configuring and running services.
+At this point you should feel comfortable installing nio, creating a project with blocks, and configuring and running services.
 You can find block documentation in the [Block Library at blocks.n.io](https://blocks.n.io/).
 -->